 If you have not received this type of call already, it will happen according to the Houston managed IT services experts at NSC IT Group.
 You are at your home or office, and you receive a phone call from someone who claims to be representing the Microsoft technical support division.
 The caller may have a strong foreign accent that is hard to understand.
 You will be told that your Windows-based computer system has a very bad virus that is sending information from your computer to some nefarious site that is collecting your personal data.
 You might also be told that your computer is continuously generating error messages.
-The caller will tell you that they can help you solve the problem, eventually you learn that you will have to pay handsomely for the assistance.
-The scam can also be initiated via email or through an online chat conversation.
+The caller will tell you that they can help you solve the problem, eventually, you learn that you will have to pay handsomely for the assistance.
+This is why if you need technical support, getting help from proper managed it support services is better, and can be arranged beforehand with means to verify the identity of anyone reaching out to contact you.
+This is especially important, as the scam can also be initiated via email or through an online chat conversation.

 In another variation on the scheme, the caller persuades you to open your Windows control panel and read your IP address and other identifying data.
 That information can be used to access your computer remotely.
 This tactic can be stymied if you have robust Houston network security.